NotDarkn/XinaA15_Unforked/WARNINGS.md

+# QUICK NOTE:
+Xina520 is not responsible for any damages that encounter on your device.

+If you encounter any bootloops, broken files, and etc, it is most likely your fault.

+Please take the proper precautions above.

 # BE WARNED, THIS IS A IN-DEVELOPMENT JAILBREAK.

 This jailbreak was **NOT** made for normal public use, and because of that you WILL encounter issues at some point.